ballerburg9005/godot-metadata-inspector/README.md

 - right click key -> move entry up/down
 - doesn't trigger a "really quit changes will be lost"
 - undo / redo
-- restore cursor position to new entry field after pressing enter
 - maxentry limit = 60?
 - keyboard-only redy shortcuts
 - it will probably bug out on non-string keys in dictionaries and delete all your stuff!